Kintai-kyo Bridge

 Google Maps

 Buses run from both Iwakuni Station and Shin-Iwakuni Station to the Kintaikyo bus stop.
 The ride takes 15 minutes.
-From Iwakuni Station, it costs 300 yen, and buses run every 10-20 minutes.
+From Iwakuni Station, the fare is 300 yen, and buses run every 10-20 minutes.
 From Shin-Iwakuni Station, the fare is 350 yen, with 1-2 buses per hour.

 Resources